 As a sponsor of the House of iKons Fashion Week London, Zarya Azadi is representing a Kurdish solo segment with the title "The Hidden Beauty of Kurdistan" highlighten the beautiful art and culture of the Kurdish people.
-Introducing eight talented Kurdish fashion designers from different regions of Kurdistan giving us a sneak peek of their work and collections during the digital fashion show on the 19th September 2020 and preparing for the live show at the Millennium Gloucester Hotel in London on the 17-19 September 2021.
+Introducing eight talented Kurdish fashion designers from different regions of Kurdistan giving us a sneak peek of their work and collections during the digital fashion show on the 19th September 2020, and 27th February 2021 and preparing for the live show at the Millennium Gloucester Hotel in London on the 17-19 September 2021.

 The fashion show will be broadcasted on one of the biggest Kurdish TV channel Rudaw TV as the main media sponsor.